This post is also available in: Français

 Obtaining practical, readable information to improve the customer experience

-The unified data repository does not only offer the ability to remember a visitor.
+The Customer Data Platform does not only offer the ability to remember a visitor.
 It is also a great tool for anyone who wants to improve the experience they offer their customers.

 This data centralization is a clever tool for making your guests’ stays absolutely perfect.
 You can find an infinite number of uses for it.
 All the data collected, centralized, deduplicated, and consolidated – birthdays, number of hotel visits, consumption habits – allows you to go further and have a long-term vision of your customers.